Find a fast, simple and cost-effective way to send money to Bolivia using a specialist money transfer company.

-While it’s possible to send an emergency cash transfer from Australia to Bolivia in a matter of minutes, it’s always important to check out the details of your transaction before you send any funds.
+While it’s possible to send an emergency cash transfer from Canada to Bolivia in a matter of minutes, it’s always important to check out the details of your transaction before you send any funds.
 Urgent transfers tend to attract higher fees and lower exchange rates, so if you don’t check the full cost of a transaction first, you could end up paying a whole lot more money than you might expect.

 Cash pickup locations in Bolivia/ Western Union / MoneyGram branches in Bolivia

 Western Union and MoneyGram operate the two largest money transfer networks in the world, including hundreds of locations in both Bolivia and Canada.
 A selection of cash pickup locations in Bolivia are listed below, but make sure to call ahead to confirm addresses and opening hours before visiting.
 Photo ID will also be required when collecting cash, and it’s always a good idea to know the tracking or ID number.
 It’s also best to know the amount of money that has been sent as well as the sender’s full name.